Principal Legal Framework

 Increased Supervision of the Banking Sector

-This article will describe the specific trends and developments in the use of technology by Mexican banks, especially in connection with the applicable regulations in the country, analysing the following in particular:
+This article will describe the specific trends and developments in the use of technology by Mexican banks, especially in connection with the applicable regulations in the country.
+We will focus on the following trends:

 These aspects are usually included in queries by non-Mexican investors interested in providing financial services (particularly banking services) in the country by using novel technologies.

-The model of open banking considered in the Mexican Fintech Law can enhance the user experience of financial services consumers and fulfil the needs of underserved groups, in line with the financial inclusion public policy efforts propelled by the Mexican government, serving objectives like the improvement of socioeconomic conditions, tackling financial crimes, and decreasing the informal and submerged economy of the country.
+The model of open banking considered in the Fintech Law can enhance the user experience of financial services consumers and fulfil the needs of underserved groups, in line with the financial inclusion public policy efforts of the Mexican government, serving objectives like the improvement of socio-economic conditions, tackling financial crimes, and decreasing the informal and submerged economy of the country.in 2020

-Throughout the Mexican financial sector, authorities have undertaken efforts to allow the remote provision of services and execution of contracts, and the banking sector has been at the forefront of those measures.
-For example, on 12 October 2020, the Mexican Banking and Securities Commission amended the General Rules applicable to Banks in order to allow legal entities to open bank accounts with the maximum level of transactionality in a remote fashion.
+Throughout the Mexican financial sector, authorities have undertaken efforts to allow the provision of services and on-boarding through digital means, and the banking sector has been at the forefront of those measures.
+For example, in 2020, the CNBV amended the General Rules applicable to Banks in order to allow legal entities to open bank accounts with the maximum level of transactionality via digital means.

 In Mexico, banks have repeatedly proven their importance as the basis of the country’s financial system.
 The adoption of technology into their different business models is inevitable and poses interesting challenges from the legal perspective, among others.
 Therefore, it is important to be aware of the Mexican regulatory landscape, particularly heading towards the efforts of economic recuperation after the COVID-19 pandemic.